PoshCode/PowerShellPracticeAndStyle/English.md

   }
   ```
-* Avoid using the `return` keyword in jur functions, just place the onject
+####Advanced Functions

+* For advanced functions and scripts use the format of **<verb-<noun>** for
+  naming.
+For a list of approved verbs the cmdlet `Get-Verb` will list
+  them.
+On the noun side it can be composed of more than one joined word
+  using Camel Case and only singular nouns.

-  variable on its own.
-In the case of Advanced Functions do not retun values
+*  In  Advanced Functions do not use the keyword `retun` to retur an object.

-  inside the `Process {}` block and not in `Begin {}` or `End {}` since it
+*  In Advanced Functions you return objects inside the `Process {}` block
-  defeats the advantage of the pipeline.
+   and not in `Begin {}` or `End {}` since it defeats the advantage of the pipeline.

   ```PowerShell